 If you are someone who loves to dive deep into the depths of a thrift store Berlin style in search of some vintage gems, you’ll struggle to find better offerings than a thrift store in Berlin.
-The variety alone is something to be marvelled at, and fortunately for you, I’ve put together a concise yet comprehensive guide to the best second-hand shops in Berlin since many people have requested it.
-Get ready to pop some tags, friendos!
+The variety alone is something to be marveled at, and fortunately for you, I’ve put together a concise yet comprehensive guide to the best second-hand shops in Berlin since many people have requested it.
+Get ready to pop some tags at consignment shops, friendos!

-Starting with the obvious, Humana consists of several stores across Germany and is among the best vintage shops Berlin has.
-They offer high-quality second hand and vintage items at low prices and are well known for promoting sustainability and encouraging their customers to do the same.
+Starting with the best thrift stores Berlin obvious, Humana consists of several stores across Germany and is among the best vintage shops Berlin has, as well as the most reasonable prices.
+They offer high-quality second hand and vintage items (some household items too) at low prices and are well known for promoting sustainability and encouraging their customers to do the same.
 On their website, you can even find sustainability reports that demonstrate how supporting their cause helps the environment and the positive impact of second-hand purchases.
+Humana Secondhand is the only charity on this list, so more good reasons to shop here!
+Also one of largest second-hand shops in town.

-Fun fact: Scenes from Netflix’s ‘Queen’s Gambit’ were shot at Humana, depicting it as an American department store from the 1950s.
+Fun fact: Scenes from Netflix’s ‘Queen’s Gambit’ were shot at Humana Frankfurter Tor, depicting it as an American department store from the 1950s.

-Want to learn about more movies set in Berlin?
+Want to learn about more movies set in the German capital?
 Check out my ‘Movies About Berlin’ blog post.

 ‘Boxi’ Weekend Market

 The Boxi weekend market is a Flea Market at Boxhagener Platz every Sunday.
-This simple yet awesome market is one of the many hidden gems for vintage shopping Berlin.
+This simple yet awesome market is one of the many hidden gems for vintage shopping in Berlin.
 While it may not be a physical store, Boxi offers everything from clothing to quaint antiques and figurines.
 Not to mention that it’s in the middle of Simon-Dach district, with plenty of surrounding shops and cafes, it’s the perfect location for a Sunday outing.
+My place of choice for good condition Levi’s at great prices.

 A slightly claustrophobic treasure chest of silk tops, sports jackets, Converse and hipster bags, Repeater is one of the best spots for unique vintage finds in Berlin.
 There are lots of known brands like Adidas, Champion and Vans.
 The staff is super friendly and the prices very reasonable.
 Definitely a must on your thrift shop itinerary while in Berlin!